SamYStudiO/Beaver/README.md

 # Beaver

+#### THIS IS IS DEVELOPEMENT AND HASN'T BEEN TESTED IN PRODUCTION YET.

-Android Project template using View Model [MVVM](https://developer.android.com/topic/libraries/architecture/index.html) and Repository Data pattern, with [Dagger 2 / Hilt](https://github.com/google/dagger) and [Jetpack (Androidx)](https://developer.android.com/jetpack/) libraries (navigation component, room, worker, etc...).
+Android Project template using View Model [MVVM](https://developer.android.com/topic/libraries/architecture/index.html) and Repository Data pattern
+It is build on top of [Dagger 2 / Hilt](https://github.com/google/dagger), [Jetpack (Androidx)](https://developer.android.com/jetpack/) libraries (compose, navigation component, room, worker, etc...) and coroutines.

 Template includes basic implementation for a launch screen, a home screen, an authentication screen and a profile screen.
 Authentication is implemented using OAuth2 and automatically refresh token when a 401 HTTP exception is thrown.